 - In the Middle Ages, science and magic were intertwined.

-- magic was divided into male and female;
+- Magic was divided into male and female.

-How to celebrate
+How to take part

-Learn to perform magic tricks – start with the simplest and move on to more complex ones.
+- Learn to perform magic tricks – start with the basics and gradually move on to more complex ones.

-When Magic Day celebrated in 2022?
+When Magic Day celebrated in 2023?